ihaveamac/ninfs/README.md

 Python 3.8.0 or later is required.

 ### Windows
-Windows 8.1 or later is strongly recommended.
-Windows 7 may continue to work until ninfs's dependencies stop working on it.
+Windows 10 or later is recommended.
+Windows 7 and 8.1 may continue to work until ninfs's dependencies stop working on it.

 #### Installer
 An installer is provided in [releases](https://github.com/ihaveamac/ninfs/releases).
 It includes both ninfs and WinFsp, which is installed if required.